Pacinian corpuscle: Surface vibrations

+History

 Pacinian corpuscles were the first cellular sensory receptor ever observed.
 They were first reported by German anatomist and botanist Abraham Vater and his student Johannes Gottlieb Lehmann in 1741, but ultimately named after Italian anatomist Filippo Pacini, who rediscovered them in 1835.
 John Shekleton, a curator of the Royal College of Surgeons in Ireland, also discovered them before Pacini, but his results were published later.
-Similar to Pacinian corpuscles, Herbst corpuscles and Grandry corpuscles are found in avian species.
+Similar to Pacinian corpuscles, Herbst corpuscles and Grandry corpuscles are found in bird species.